Statement of the Embassy of the Republic of Azerbaijan to the Republic of Latvia with regards to the recent Armenian military provocations

 - Each country must put itself in the place of Azerbaijan and think how they would behave in our situation.

 - There is only one way to achieve the peace: the armed forces of Armenia must withdraw from all occupied territories of Azerbaijan.

 - The military presence and peace are countering concepts and ceasefire is not guaranteed in such an atmosphere.
-So Armenia should withdraw its forces from the occupied territories Azerbaijan enabling Azerbaijani internally displace persons to return to their homes, and it should present a timetable of withdrawal to Azerbaijani side as soon as possible.
+So Armenia should withdraw its forces from the occupied territories Azerbaijan enabling Azerbaijani internally displace persons to return to their homes.

 It is incumbent on the international community more than ever to demonstrate principled position and express its solidarity with Azerbaijan in its just struggle to defend its sovereignty and territorial integrity, and protect its population.